telerik/kendo-react-dropdowns/docs/index.md

 DropDowns allow you to choose a value from a pre-defined list of options.
 The DropDowns package includes the Kendo UI AutoComplete, ComboBox, and DropDownList components for React.

-The AutoComplete provides suggestions to the user from a previously entered list of options depending on the typed input.

 The ComboBox displays a list of pre-defined options.
 It allows the user to pick a single value from that list, or to enter a custom value through a keyboard input.

 The DropDownList displays a list of pre-defined options and allows the user to pick a single value from that list.